mit-acl/dpgo/README.md

 ./bin/testDPGO
 ```

-## ROS Support
+## More Examples in ROS

 A ROS wrapper of dpgo is provided: [dpgo_ros](https://github.com/mit-acl/dpgo_ros).
-If you want to use dpgo with ROS, please follow instructions in the [README](https://github.com/mit-acl/dpgo_ros).
+For more examples of dpgo (including the use of *robust* optimization on real-world datasets with outlier measurements), checkout the [README](https://github.com/mit-acl/dpgo_ros).

 ## Usage in multi-robot collaborative SLAM

-DPGO is integrated with [Kimera-Multi](https://github.com/MIT-SPARK/Kimera-Multi), a robust and fully distributed system for multi-robot collaborative SLAM.
-Check out the full system as well as the accompanying [datasets](https://github.com/MIT-SPARK/Kimera-Multi-Data)!
+DPGO is currently used as the distributed back-end in [Kimera-Multi](https://github.com/MIT-SPARK/Kimera-Multi), which is a robust and fully distributed system for multi-robot collaborative SLAM.
+Check out the [full system](https://github.com/MIT-SPARK/Kimera-Multi) as well as the accompanying [datasets](https://github.com/MIT-SPARK/Kimera-Multi-Data)!

 ## Citations